Ilya Rashkovskiy: Education

 Ilya Rashkovskiy debuted with the Irkutsk Chamber Orchestra at the age of eight.
 He studied from 1993 to 2000 at the Novosibirsk Special School of Music with Prof. M. Lebenzon, from 2000 to 2009 at the Musikhochschule Hannover with Prof. V. Krainev, and finally at the Ecole Normale Supérieure A. Cortot in Paris with Prof. M. Rybicki.

 Competitions

-Before being awarded the 1st Prize at the 8th Hamamatsu International Piano Competition in 2012, he was among the top prizewinners at international piano competitions such as M. Long-J. Thibaud in Paris, Queen Elisabeth in Brussels, A. Rubinstein in Tel Aviv, and the 1st Hong Kong International Piano Competition.
+In 2009 he shared second prize at the Campillos International Piano Competition.

+He was among the top prize-winners at international piano competitions such as M. Long-J. Thibaud in Paris, Queen Elisabeth in Brussels, A. Rubinstein in Tel Aviv, and the 1st Hong Kong International Piano Competition.
+He won 1st Prize at the 8th Hamamatsu International Piano Competition in 2012.
 In 2015 he received the Jury Discretionary Award at the XV International Tchaikovsky Competition.

 Performances

 Ilya Rashkovskiy has performed in important concert venues throughout the world, as well as in festivals such as La Roque d’Anthéron and Les Nuits du Piano d'Erbalunga in France, the Duszniki Zdroj Chopin Festival in Poland, and the "Joy of Music" Festival in Hong Kong.
-He has collaborated with the Russian State Symphony, the Kiev National Philharmonic, the Gulbenkian Orchestra, the Czech National Symphony and the New Japan Symphony.
+He has collaborated with the Russian State Symphony, the Kyiv National Philharmonic, the Gulbenkian Orchestra, the Czech National Symphony and the New Japan Symphony.
 He is also active as a chamber musician and accompanist.